US election: Donald Trump chose Amy Coney Barrett days after Ruth Bader Ginsburg's death

 Feinstein had joined Republicans on the panel in asking Barrett about her faith, but then went further by telling the then-professor that "when you read your speeches, the conclusion one draws is that the dogma lives loudly within you."

-One likely prominent messenger on the issue is the Democratic vice presidential nominee, California Senator Kamala Harris, who sits on the judiciary panel and is expected to participate in the confirmation hearings.
+One likely prominent messenger on the issue is the Democratic vice-presidential nominee, California Senator Kamala Harris, who sits on the judiciary panel and is expected to participate in the confirmation hearings.